Panoramic view of Progressive Field in Cleveland, Ohio, during a Guardians baseball game

 There are numerous lots in the surrounding blocks, though, with rates ranging from $5 to $20.
 The usual rule applies: The closer to Progressive Field the lot is, the more expensive the parking rate will be.
 Follow the link to purchase advance parking for Progressive Field events.

-Cleveland hotels near Progressive Field
+Cleveland hotels near the ballpark

 Residence Inn by Marriott Cleveland Downtown – 0.2 miles away